Scaffolding Parts: 11 Different Components Of Scaffolding

 8. Guardrails

-Guardrails are essential safety components designed to prevent workers from falling off elevated platforms.
+Guardrails are essential safety components that prevent workers from falling off elevated platforms.
 They form a protective barrier along the open sides and ends of scaffolding platforms, ensuring a secure working environment.

 Key Components of Guardrails: